Athletics at the 1972 Summer Olympics – Men's shot put

 The men's shot put field event at the 1972 Olympic Games took place on September 8 & 9.
 Twenty-nine athletes from 19 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.

 The East German throwers were expected to pose a big challenge in these games, as well as the throwers from Poland.
 Brian Oldfield from the United States was the first person to use a new technique, a technique that is similar to the discus throwing style.
 The thrower uses a rotational spin before releasing the shot put.

 The event was won by Władysław Komar of Poland, the nation's first medal in the men's shot put.
 It was the first time since World War II that an American had not won; George Woods had the best result for the United States with silver.
 It was Woods' second consecutive silver, making him the eighth man to win two medals in the event.
 Hartmut Briesenick took bronze, East Germany's first medal in the shot put and the first medal for any German since Hans Woellke's 1936 win (the last time a non-American had won).

+The winning margin was 1 cm.
+As of 2023, this is the narrowest winning margin for the men's shot put at the Olympics.

 Background

 This was the 17th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Returning finalists from the 1968 Games were silver medalist George Woods of the United States, sixth-place finisher (and 1964 finalist) Władysław Komar of Poland, eighth-place finisher Heinfried Birlenbach and twelfth-place finisher Traugott Glöckler of West Germany, and eleventh-place finisher (and 1964 finalist) Les Mills of New Zealand.
-The American team was favored, but not as dominant as prior years.
+The American team was favored, but not as dominant as in prior years.
 East Germany had a strong team, with three-time Olympian Komar also a contender.

 India, Nigeria, and Saudi Arabia each made their debut in the men's shot put.
 The United States appeared for the 17th time, the only nation to have competed in all Olympic shot put competitions to date.